qvacua/qdesktop/README.md

 [Download](https://github.com/qvacua/qdesktop/wiki)

 ## About
 Qdesktop lets you set a web page of your liking as the desktop background of your Mac.
+You can let Qdesktop reload the page at regular intervals.

 ## Source Code License
 The source code of Qmind is licensed under GNU General Public License version 3 as published by the Free Software Foundation.